dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     statements after it.

-4. If no case matches and there is no default clause, throw a runtime exception. *This can only occur when `null` or a legacy typed value flows into this switch statement from another library that hasn't migrated to [null safety][].
+4. If no case matches and there is no default clause, throw a runtime error. *This can only occur when `null` or a legacy typed value flows into this switch statement from another library that hasn't migrated to [null safety][].
 In fully migrated programs, exhaustiveness checking is sound and it isn't possible to reach this runtime error.*